 Sad Autumn is the blog of Thierry Heles.
 It used to be a joint project with Serge Lentz before he left to let his creativity flow on setuch.com (defunct as of September 2014).

-Thierry — who usually lacks the sense of grandeur to talk about himself in the third person, but can’t quite figure out how to wake up from this syntactical nightmare — drinks and eats his way through life on Earth since the year that the Mir space station was launched.
+Thierry — who usually lacks the sense of grandeur to talk about himself in the third person, but can’t quite figure out how to wake up from this syntactical nightmare — was born in the year that the Mir space station was launched.
 In 2006, he moved to the land of bards, where he found love and a home.
 He has a BA in English Studies and an MA in Publishing & the Creative Economy.

-He was editor of the University of Glamorgan Creative Writing Anthology 2009 and in 2010, he co-authored the audiobook Write Out Loud, released by the wonderful people at Op der Lay.
+He was also editor of the University of Glamorgan Creative Writing Anthology 2009 and in 2010, he co-authored the audiobook Write Out Loud, released by the wonderful people at Op der Lay.
 From 2012 to 2014 he co-hosted a podcast series on Shakespeare’s sonnets, released by In Ear Entertainment.